Harinee2501/Fundora/README.md

-# 💾 Trackaholic – Fund Expense & Project Tracker
+# 💾 Fundora – Fund Expense & Project Tracker

-**Trackaholic** is a full-stack web application designed to help users manage project-based fund tracking, record expenses and incomes, upload receipts, and generate PDF/CSV reports — all in a visually intuitive dashboard.
+**Fundora** is a full-stack web application designed to help users manage project-based fund tracking, record expenses and incomes, upload receipts, and generate PDF/CSV reports — all in a visually intuitive dashboard.

 Built for teams, students, and professionals handling fund-based projects (like college clubs, events, or research groups), Trackaholic offers robust financial visibility, transparency, and ease of use.